 Ixia has also made it easy for those looking for an entry-level solution, with the integration with select Cisco Nexus 3000/9000 switches.
 This can be used in a leaf-spine setup topology in which the Cisco switches aggregate and a Vision network packet broker then filters data before sending to security and monitoring tools.

 IFC solves some of the biggest challenges facing network administrators – rapidly increasing scale, flexible deployments, and the need for application and security monitoring spanning the entire network.
-IFC enables you to see everything on one pane of glass for managing multiple Vision network packet brokers while retaining the easiest-to-use drag-and-drop interface in the industry, allowing complete visibility management with no special training or preparation.
+IFC enables you to see everything on one pane of glass for managing multiple Vision NPBs while retaining the easiest-to-use drag-and-drop interface in the industry, allowing complete visibility management with no special training or preparation.